 In the editorial process, format determines the available white space

-on a sheet of paper where an editor can make markings and notations.
+on a sheet of paper where a manuscript editor can make markings and notations.
 If

-a potential editor doesn't require a format that maximizes white space,
+a potential manuscript editor doesn't require a format that maximizes white space,

 perhaps he/she doesn't intend to make many notations anyway.
 I have my